CureMeAbroad

 The normal healing time for breast reduction is 4 to 6 weeks.
 The majority of patients can return to light work and ordinary activity after 10 to 14 days, although full recovery, such as inner healing and softening of scars, can take up to six months.

 In the first week, swelling, bruising, and mild pain should be expected.
-From weeks 2-3, pain decreases and mobility is enhanced.
-From weeks 4-6, edema decreases and normal activity can be resumed.
+From weeks 2 to 3, pain decreases and mobility is enhanced.
+From weeks 4 to 6, edema decreases and normal activity can be resumed.
 In three months, breasts have adjusted to their new shape and scars are beginning to fade.
 Adhering to proper aftercare reduces your overall breast reduction recovery time.

 To recover faster, obey the instructions of your surgeon carefully.
 Wear your post-surgical support bra, eat protein-rich foods, drink plenty of water, refrain from smoking and alcohol, and rest well.
 Walking helps to improve circulation, while avoiding heavy lifting and strenuous activities minimizes the occurrence of issues that can make breast reduction recovery longer.